 The last such wave of departure took place in 1967/1968.
-Very few people remained in the villages, mainly the old.
+Very few, mainly old people, remained in the villages.

 Since the 1980s, many families have been using their abandoned family homes in the country as weekend or holiday homes.
 People found it easy to tear up their roots, but they retained a strong sentimental affection for their places of origin.